stef-levesque/vscode-autohotkey/README.md

 ## What's New

-1. Docment formation, supports both v1 and v2
+1. Document formation, supports both v1 and v2
 2. Parser improved
 3. New configuration `documentLanguage`
    - Which lanuage document is shown for code completion hint